Ferrocarrils de la Generalitat de Catalunya: Broad-gauge lines

-However, as of 2019, the service has improved, following the introduction of new Stadler GTW trains.
-There are now 6 trains a day between Lleida and Balaguer on weekdays, and 4 trains a day between Lleida and La Pobla de Segur.
+However, as of 2024, the service has improved, following the introduction of new Stadler GTW trains.
+There are now 10 trains a day between Lleida and Balaguer every day, and 5 trains a day between Lleida and La Pobla de Segur on weekdays (2 on Saturdays, and 3 on Sundays and holidays).

 Freight

 FGC currently operates two types of freight services on the Llobregat–Anoia line; one of which carries potash and salt from Súria and Sallent respectively to Martorell for cleaning and processing before being sent to the Port of Barcelona, and the other carries cars from SEAT's main factory in Martorell to the Port of Barcelona.

 In September 2012, FGC announced that it was planning to start operating freight services across the Spanish rail network, as an open access operator.
 Initial routes would be Barcelona – Sevilla and Barcelona – Madrid.